svlada/svlada.github.io/posts/step-builder-pattern.md

 	.build();
 ```

-Now, let's see how API is enforcing the initialization of an object in the pre-defined order.
+Now, let's look at how the API enforces object initialization in a predefined order.

-The following image is the graphical representation of the state machine for constructing Email object with the Step Builder pattern (mandatory values are marked purple and optional values are yellow):
+The diagram below shows a state machine for constructing an Email object with the Step Builder pattern.
+Mandatory values are marked in purple, while optional values are shown in yellow:
 ![Builder pattern](/img/step-builder/step-builder.png)

 Rules of thumb for implementation: